 Pro Tip: If it is hot and you are tired of walking, try hopping on the Ebbelwei Express, a tram taking you around the city, while serving you the local specialties of apple wine, or cider, and pretzels.

 What do you know about Belgium?
 I bet it includes chocolate, beer, fries, and maybe Magritte.
 But did you know that there is also a seemingly endless beach in Belgium, following pretty much the entire coastline?
-The city of Ostend lies along a 5.6 miles stretch of white sand and a modern promenade filled with restaurants and cafes, with its history evident among the modern residences and apartment blocks.
+The city of Ostend liesalong a 5.6 miles stretch of white sand and a modern promenade filled with restaurants and cafes, with its history evident among the modern residences and apartment blocks.
 Ostend rose to fame in the 1800s as a fashionable seaside resort with grand hotels, and some of that old-world charm is still there.
-Apart from the beach, in August there is another worthwhile reason to visit: the North Sea Beer Festival.
-Over the last weekend in August, you can sample more than 150 local beers among food stalls as well as live music events.
+Apart from the beach, in August there is another worthwhile reason to visit: the W-Festival, a late August music festival featuring artists and music from the ‘80s and ‘90s.

 And here is one last wonderful European city that is not too hot in summer and offers not only plenty of music and cultural events throughout August but also one event that is perfect for that time of year: a mountain hike.
 While hiking the mountains is a regular activity for locals and visitors alike, once a year a trek is organized that takes in all seven mountains that half-surround the colorful city of Bergen.
 So if you are experienced or want something to aim toward, then this is quite the unique mountain hike with spectacular views along the way.